 Maryland Physicians Care offers medical coverage and health benefits that are close to home.
 This coverage includes access to primary and urgent care visits, pregnancy and new mother benefits, specialists care, pharmacy coverage, primary mental health services, vision and dental care (including adults), and more.
+MPC’s participation in the HealthChoice program is available to Maryland Children’s Health Program or MCHP qualified recipients.
 Members can work within MPC’s network of doctors to find the care that is right for them.

 No Pharmacy Copays

 MPC members get free prescriptions and over-the-counter medications.
 Visit Approved Medications to learn about medications approved under your MPC medical coverage.

 Maryland Children’s Health Program

 Maryland Children’s Health Program, or MCHP, is no-cost or low-cost health coverage for eligible children in Maryland.
 This program covers routine check-ups, immunizations and dental care.

 Those eligible for free coverage through MCHP are uninsured children under age 19, whose household modified adjusted gross income is at or below a percentage of the federal poverty level for their family size.